swaroop1734/Lung-Disease-Detection-Using-Multimodel-Images/README.md

 ## Description

-In this project, we used deep learning methods to classify lung diseases using the VGG16 and ResNet50 models.
-The ResNet50 model, was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem with two classes.
-Our experimental findings demonstrated the utility of both models in categorising lung illnesses.
-Additionally, we implemented both the models in Flask, enabling us to create a web application for classifying lung diseases.
-Medical practiationers can submit chest X-ray and CT scan images into this user-friendly web tool to get instantaneous predictions on the existence of lung disease.
+In this project, we utilized deep learning techniques to classify lung diseases with VGG16 and ResNet50 models.
+The ResNet50 model was trained for multiclass classification across five classes, while the VGG16 model was used for binary classification between two classes.
+Our experimental results demonstrated the effectiveness of both models in lung disease categorization.
+Additionally, we deployed these models using Flask to create a web application for lung disease classification.
+This user-friendly tool allows medical practitioners to upload chest X-ray and CT scan images and receive instant predictions on the presence of lung disease.
 Some of the lung diseases that can be detected are given below:

 ## Adenocarcinoma